 - Do you want to meet other people who obsessively photgraph their food before they eat it??

 Well, if so, then why don’t you join us on Saturday 2 July 2005 for the second UK food blogger’s gathering.
 And this time, you are welcome to bring friends, family, partners and kids (you may spend the day trying to keep them out of the Thames, though…!)
-Andrew from Spittoon has kindly agreed to co-ordinate the logistics (maps, train times, directions etc etc), so check out his invite.
+Andrew from Spittoon has kindly agreed to co-ordinate the logistics (maps, train times, directions etc etc).
 I have said that I will help out with co-ordinating food, so if you want to come, please could you drop me an e-mail including: